-Schools, plants close as Indian capital is smothered by smog
+Schools close as smog-laden India capital considers lockdown

 Experts say such emergency measures are not helpful in the long run.

 “These are done only to ensure that you don’t worsen the situation, that you shave off the peak.
-But it is not a silver bullet that is going to just clean the air immediately,” said Anumita Roychowdhury, executive director at the Center for Science and Environment, a research and advocacy organization in New Delhi.
+But it is not a silver bullet that is going to just clean the air immediately,” said Roychowdhury.